-30+ Nursing Interview Questions (+ Sample Answers) for 2020
+35+ Nursing Interview Questions and Sample Answers

-Nursing Interview Questions
+Nursing Interview Questions & Answers

 Tell me about a time you had to deal with a difficult patient.

-Sample answer: I was in nursing school and we were working with patients who needed a high degree of attention.
+Sample answer: I was in nursing school, and we were working with patients who needed a high degree of attention.
 The patient was feeling uncomfortable and started to show aggression.
-I called in the other nurses and physicians for help, immediately.
+I called in the other nurses and physicians for help immediately.